The political strength of the far right makes a crucial difference to the way we live.

 Pushed by his kids (it was their idea) and assisted by his brother, a behavioural scientist,

-he started a new Global Natives tribe just before Xmas 2018: The Verbal Shit Stats.
+he started a new Global Natives tribe just before Xmas 2018: The Verbal Shit Statistics.

 Richard's kids (13, 16, 17 and 19 years old at the time) were fascinated by Moore's